-How many times I've wished I were a singer, if only for singing in the shower ... but that gift seems to have been taken from me forever when my voice changed.
+How many times I've wished I could sing, if only for singing in the shower ... but that gift seems to have been taken from me forever when my voice changed.

 I have become an avid listener, instead.

 It is from this listening that the metaphor for this poem arose.
 I do wish my voice might rise, realistically, not as a singer, but as a writer.

 Even there, I am reconciled to the possibility that mine might not be a voice intended to be heard above the chorus of other writers' voices.

 If that's the case, then, let my voice ... my writing ... remain steadfast, I say in this little poem.

 There, now that I've explained the whole poem, I hope you will still take a look at "In the Choir," originally published in Capper's.